meganfung38/ZI_Enrichment_Assessment/README.md

-# ZoomInfo Quality Assessment API
+# ZoomInfo Enrichment Quality Assessment API

-A Flask API for assessing the quality and reliability of ZoomInfo-enriched lead data with AI-powered confidence scoring and explanations.
+A Flask API for assessing the quality and reliability of ZoomInfo-enriched lead data with AI-powered confidence scoring, explanations, and Excel export capabilities.

 ## Quick Start